-Justices Hugo L. Black and William O. Douglas, the two men on the far left of this photo, developed and shared an absolutist approach to First Amendment freedoms.
+Justices Hugo L. Black and William O. Douglas, the two men on the far left of this photo of Supreme Court justices in 1946, developed and shared an absolutist approach to First Amendment freedoms.
 The absolutist approach asserts that the rights in the First Amendment are unalterable.
 This approach is distinguished from a balancing approach to the First Amendment, which weighs First Amendment freedoms with other competing interests.
-(This Oct.
-15, 1946 photo shows associate justices of the Supreme Court on the steps of the White House in Washington after reception by President Truman.
-From left to right are: Justice Hugo L. Black, William O. Douglas, Court Clerk Charles E. Cropley, Justices Harold H. Burton and Robert H. Jackson.
-Used with permission from The Associated Press.)
+(AP photo, used with permission from The Associated Press.)

 Justices Hugo L. Black and William O. Douglas developed and shared an absolutist approach to First Amendment freedoms.
 Justice Black’s reading of the history of the Bill of Rights persuaded him that the authors meant literally what they wrote and that the restrictions on government contained in the First Amendment are unalterable.